rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 Displaying the whole database at once can be somewhat cluttered but if searches are filtered well, Neo4j automatically displays information well.
 Colour coding was a great asset when testing queries, as it gave a quick idea as to whether or not the query was in fact displaying what I wanted.
 It also helped a lot in figuring out the general efficiency of the database because I could easily see if different nodes looked like they should or shouldn't be related.

-By recording all queries used I've made it easy to expand this database in the future - it would just be a case of pulling data from the timetabling website and generating queries in the same way I did for this prototype.
+By recording all queries used, I've made it easy to expand this database in the future - it would just be a case of pulling data from the timetabling website and generating queries in the same way I did for this prototype.
 Any queries I used, whether for creating, editing or searching, were all very quick -  mostly 2 to 10 milliseconds but very occassionally up to 80/90 milliseconds.
 The only issue I ran into with speed was when I would forget to clear the slides - if I had 30/40 slides in the queue then I found the whole console would get slow, but this is human error more than anything else.
 As a whole, Neo4j executes varying queries extremely quickly.

 To summarise, this project has highlighted the advantages of using Neo4j as a database, and also made me more comfortable with it and the Cypher language.
 I'm sure there are more efficient ways of storing this data or creating and querying the data, but I felt my design plans and logic were all very reasonable.